 All continued professional development (CPD) is related to the current needs of the students and is attended by the SENCO, Leadership team, teaching and non-teaching staff.
-This is arranged by the Head Teacher or the SENCO in liaison with the CEO and relevant partner agencies such as the Integrated Delivery Team.
+This is arranged by the Head Teacher or the SENCO in liaison with the CEO and/or Director of Curriculum and relevant partner agencies such as the Integrated Delivery Team.